Dispersive determination of electroweak-scale masses

 The nonperturbative approach based on dispersion relations for physical observables was proposed in \cite{Li:2020xrz}, and applied to the explorations of various quantities in \cite{Li:2020fiz,Li:2020ejs,Li:2021gsx,Li:2022qul}.
 Following the threads of the above references, we construct the dispersion relation obeyed by the two-point correlation function

 with the momentum $q$ being injected into the $b$-quark scalar current $J=\bar b b$.
 The momentum squared $q^2$ defines an invariant mass $m_S=\sqrt{q^2}$ of the scalar attaching to the current.
 The standard operator product expansion (OPE) implemented in QCD sum rules is reliable for Eq.~(\ref{cur}) in the large $m_S$ region.
+Inserting various states between the two operators $J(x)$ and $J(0)$, one realizes that information of any physical particle allowed to decay into a $b\bar b$ quark pair can be extracted from the above correlation function in principle, as the OPE is known precisely enough.
+It is thus clear that the $b\bar b$ final state, instead of lighter ones like $c\bar c$, is appropriate for extracting the Higgs boson mass, because no other scalar particles with masses above the $B$-meson-pair threshold decay into $b\bar b$.

 It has been noticed \cite{Generalis:1983hb,Bagan:1994dy} that the power corrections from heavy-quark condensates can be absorbed into those from the gluon condensates.
 The gluon condensate effects, starting with $\langle\alpha_sG^2\rangle\sim O(0.1)$ GeV$^4$ \cite{Wang:2016sdt,Narison:2014wqa} and down by powers of $m_S>m_b$, are negligible.
-Hence, we keep only the leading term in the OPE, i.e., the perturbative contribution \cite{Gorishnii:1983cu,Mihaila:2015lwa,Kanemura:2019kjg}, which gives rise to the imaginary piece
+Hence, we keep only the leading term in the OPE, i.e., the perturbative contribution \cite{Gorishnii:1983cu,Mihaila:2015lwa,Kanemura:2019kjg}, which gives rise to the spectral function